 Drive the Golden Circle

-Like many things in Iceland car rentals can be expensive.
-Gas is $8 a gallon!
+Like many things in Iceland, car rentals can be expensive.
+Gas is over $8 a gallon.
 However, the most popular form of travel in Iceland is via a tour.
 The tour will be sure to get you to the best sites on the Golden Circle with none of the stress of driving yourself.
-Not to mention you won’t miss one of the highlights for lack of knowing!
+Not to mention you won’t miss one of the highlights for lack of knowledge!

-In the winter time, Iceland becomes a ski or snowboarding fanatics playground.
-Iceland has a few different ski resorts around the country so if you are into winter sports Iceland is a great skiing destination.
-We personally love snowboarding, but we really weren’t there during the right time of year.
-For those that visit January through April check out ski resorts near Reykjavik, Akureyri, and Husavik.
-Or for the truly adventurous you can check out helicopter skiing in Northern Iceland.
+We love snowboarding, but we weren’t there at the right time of year.
+For those that visit January through April, check out ski resorts near Reykjavik, Akureyri, and Husavik.
+Or for the truly adventurous, you can check out helicopter skiing in Northern Iceland.

 There are waterfalls all over Iceland.
 I can’t give you an exact number as many glaciers will melt and form small waterfalls that feed the rivers.
 That being said, we can direct you to a few of the more notable ones: